Embracing Islam can be a life-changing experience.

 The youth face a plethora of social ills today.
-From drugs to prostitution, from school drop-outs to poor qualifications; from obsession with pop culture to over-indulgences in peer pressure – it can be difficult for the Muslim youth to stand by Islamic principles with so many distractions surrounding them.
+From drugs to prostitution, from school drop-outs to poor qualifications; from obsession with pop culture to over-indulgences in peer pressure.
+It can be difficult for the Muslim youth to stand by Islamic principles with so many distractions surrounding them.

 The Prophet would have frowned at those who removed the autonomy of the youth in making their own decisions, partaking in society, learning from real life scenarios…

-Embracing Islam as a family may be difficult, especially with elder children in tow, but showing how well they are appreciated within the realm of Islam, reinforces individualism, independence and autonomy in making decisions.
+Embracing Islam as a family may be difficult, especially with elder children in tow.
+But showing how well they are appreciated within the realm of Islam, reinforces individualism, independence and autonomy in making decisions.

-Asma daughter of Abu Bakr risked her life during the Prophet’s and Abu Bakr’s plight to Madinah.
+Asma daughter of Abu Bakr risked her life when the Prophet and Abu Bakr migrated to Madinah.
 She could have been killed… But she took it upon her duty to protect the Prophet and her father when they were being hunted down by the Quraysh.

 For new Muslims, it is also important for their teenagers to find comrades of a feather, regardless of age and culture.